iar747/cpuplot/README.md

 **-w width of the output, "small", "medium", "large", "xlarge"**

+Example: **cpuplot -i 9 -w xlarge**    This command will set the time intervals to 9 seconds and the view will show the plot bars for total % of CPU usage and total % of load average.

+# Calculations:
 As described in the man page for the "ps" command:
 "The CPU utilization of the process is a decaying average over up to a minute of previous (real) time.
 Because the time base over which this